bitcoin/bitcoin/doc/build-netbsd.md

 libtool
 pkg-config
 python37
+sqlite3

 git clone https://github.com/bitcoin/bitcoin.git
 ```

 See [dependencies.md](dependencies.md) for a complete overview.

-### Building BerkeleyDB
+### Building Berkeley DB

-BerkeleyDB is only necessary for the wallet functionality.
-To skip this, pass
+Berkeley DB is only necessary for legacy wallet functionality.
-`--disable-wallet` to `./configure` and skip to the next section.

 It is recommended to use Berkeley DB 4.8.
 You cannot use the BerkeleyDB library
 from ports, for the same reason as boost above (g++/libstd++ incompatibility).